RazviOverflow/razvioverflow.github.io/_247ctf/hidden-flag-function-parameters.md

 	<img src="/images/247ctf/pwnable/hidden_flag_function_parameters/file_command_and_first_execution.png">
 </p>

 As you can see in the image above, the binary is a <red>32-bit</red> [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) executable and it's not stripped.
 That's nice since debugging and reversing it will be easier.
+Automatically we must set our minds to think in 32-bit architecture.
 Additionally, I executed the binary and checked whether the binary is vulnerable to buffer overflows.
 And <yellow>it is</yellow>.
 Notice how there is a **segmentation fault** when the input is long enough.
 That is, with the adequate input we can overwrite the **<gold>EIP</gold>** register thus hijacking the binary's execution flow. *(We will later see what the input is)*

 The next step is to find out what protections has been the binary compiled with.
 In the following image I'm using [Cutter](https://cutter.re/).